duan-jipeng/rv1106_lico/README.md

 # rv1106_demo

-If you just verify functions, follows the Configure step part, and don't care the part of drivers develop.
+If you just verify functions, follows the configure step part, and don't care the part of drivers develop.

 ## Configure step